-Curriculum and education standards: The 2021 Kindergarten Licensing and Recognition Procedures dictates that kindergartens must follow the sate approved curricula or approval from the MoEd to implement a unique curriculum.
-In kindergartens that intends to implement a unique curricula, the propitiator must specify whether the program is unique based on an educational ideology or responding to the population that wishes to be unique.
+Curriculum and education standards: The 2021 Kindergarten Licensing and Recognition Procedures dictates that kindergartens must follow the same approved curricula or receive approval from the MoEd to implement a unique curriculum.
+In a kindergarten that intends to implement a unique curricula, the propitiator must specify whether the program is unique based on an educational ideology or responding to the population that wishes to be unique.
 It must also specify whether the kindergarten has added value, alternative, quality, and relevance to existing frameworks.

 Teaching profession: The Toddler Day Care Supervision Law (2018) dictates that all day care employers must request permission from the Commissioner to work at a day care facility.
 Additionally, all personnel must complete a course on first aid and safe environment and present their police record.
 For more information, for kindergarten level, see Multi-level regulations.

 Fee-setting: The Ministry of Labor, Welfare and Social Services determines the tuition fees to be charged by a recognized day care centre according to the type of institution and child age and are published on the Ministry website.

 Admission selection and processes: No information was found.

 Policies for vulnerable groups: The state provides subsidies for infants to attend day care centres or nurseries.
 Aid is provided based on specific requirements and target population, such as income-per-capita of the family, working mothers, immigrant mothers, or unemployed parents, or legal tutors.
 Attendance at private, licensed, kindergartens may, in some cases, be subsidized.